CNuge/snp-placer/README.txt

 Potential sources of error:
-There are a few ways this script can fail that I've found, here I'll point them out and tell you the fix.
+There are a few ways this script can fail that I've found, here I point them out and tell you the fix.

-1. If your .sam file has extra columns on the right, you need to add these in to the sam_header list on line 75
+1. If your .sam file has extra columns on the right, you need to add these in to the sam_header list on line 75 (or delete the colums)

-2. If your snp names are numeric and not strings (i.e. 76 not CAM_SNP_76) then move the # from line 60 to line 61 to make the necessary type change.
+2. If your snp names are numeric and not strings (i.e. 76 not CAM_SNP_76) then in the script 'place_snps.py' move the # from line 60 to line 61 to make the necessary type change.